particle-iot/docs/src/content/reference/developer-tools/programming-devices.md

 - Flash the bootloader using `particle flash --serial`.
 - Flash the NCP (Tracker with 3.x only) using `particle flash --serial`.
 - Put the device in DFU mode (blinking yellow) using `particle usb dfu`.
-- Flash the SoftDevice (Gen 3 only) using `particle flash --usb`.
+- Flash the SoftDevice (Gen 3 only) using `particle flash --local`.
-- Program system-parts in numerical order using `particle flash --usb`
+- Program system-parts in numerical order using `particle flash --local`
-- Program the user firmware using `particle flash --usb`
+- Program the user firmware using `particle flash --local`
 - Mark setup done (Gen 3 running Device OS 3.x or earlier) using `particle usb setup-done`

 You can download the necessary files for several common Device OS releases as a zip file for several common Device OS releases here: